openeuropa/oe_theme/modules/oe_theme_content_entity/README.md

 This module is a theming companion module to the [OpenEuropa Content Entity](https://github.com/openeuropa/oe_content/tree/master/modules/oe_content_entity) module.
 It provides configurations and functionalities specific for corporate custom entities.

-### Configurations shipped
+### Overridden configuration

-Default view mode override is shipped to show a limited set of fields.
-This can be overridden by providing a Full view mode.

-Currently these are shipped for the following entities:
+Installing this module will override the default view modes of the following entity types:

 * Contact
   * General bundle
   * Press bundle
 * Venue
+  * Default bundle

+The entity types above are shipped by the [OpenEuropa Content Entity](https://github.com/openeuropa/oe_content/tree/master/modules/oe_content_entity) module.
+This is necessary in order to guarantee that fields and formatter settings are displayed correctly.

+If you want to customize how those entity types look like create the `full` view mode on their bundles and take over.